-Bilateral Coordination and Functional Activities
+Bilateral Integration and Functional Activities

-Bilateral coordination activities are needed for activities where each hand does the same job (jumping jacks, movement games like the Hokey Pokey, and pulling up pants).
+Gross motor and fine motor activities are needed for activities where each hand does the same job (jumping jacks, movement games like the Hokey Pokey, and pulling up pants).
 Other tasks require both hands to do different jobs in a coordinated way (holding the paper and writing with a pencil, holding paper and cutting with scissors, tying shoes, fastening a zipper, weaving a loom, or putting on a coat).

 Four Leaf Clover Bilateral Activity

 - While drawing, watch the child for stiffness in the hand, wrist, or arm.

 - Be aware of whole body movements.
 Arm motions should come from the shoulders.

 - Remind the child to keep their eyes fixed on the dot at the center of the clover.